With the beginning of a new year upon us, at the top of many of my single friends' lists is finding THE ONE.

 Despite being dealt a great deal of hate from his fellow townspeople for challenging their racism, Atticus never stoops so low as to sling hatred back.

 He's motivated by what he believes to be right and just.
-His empathetic heart makes his moral compass trustworthy, and his perfect mixture of logic and compassion helps him come to his conclusions of what is right and wrong, as opposed to giving in to the all-too-common reactionary societal standards that spread more intolerance.
+His empathetic heart makes his moral compass trustworthy, and his perfect mixture of logic and compassion helps him come to his conclusions of what is right and wrong, as opposed to giving in to the all-too-common reactionary societal standards that only spread more intolerance.

-Bryan Bedford, the loyal ally, from Miracle on 34th Street
+Bryan Bedford, the Loyal Ally, from Miracle on 34th Street

 In this Christmas classic that declares the importance of having faith (in Santa Claus), Bryan Bedford is a New York City lawyer in a relationship with Dorey, a workaholic special event director.
 Bryan cherishes Dorey, treats her daughter, Susan, as his own, and admires Dorey for raising Susan alone—but thinks she shouldn't have to do it alone anymore, so he proposes to Dorey.
 When she turns him down, he doesn't become angry or threatening but respects her decision to end their relationship.